Artillex-Studios/Documentation/Writerside/topics/AxShulkers-Configuration.md

 ### disable-shulker-opening (default: false)

-* Safety feature, let's you disable shulker opening if needed.
+* Lets you disable shulker opening if needed.

 ### disable-shulker-placing (default: false)

-* Safety feature, let's you disable shulker placing if needed.
+* Lets you disable shulker placing if needed.

 ### disable-shulker-dispensing (default: false)

-* Safety feature, makes it that dispensers and droppers can't dispense shulkers if needed.
+* Makes it that dispensers and droppers can't dispense shulkers if needed.

+### disable-moving-while-open (default: false)

+* If this is true, the shulker will be closed if the player moves

 ### undestoryable-shulkers (default: false)